sophiapeach7/FBCE-Image-Processing/README.md

     Default directory in ImageClean:
         datadirectory = 'C:\Users\Sophia\Documents\GitHub\FBCE_ImageProcessing\_dir_intermediate_';
     This references one of the temporary folders.
-Thi directory has to match the chosen directory above.
+This directory has to match the chosen directory above.
     Do not end path in \.